Don’t Get into Back-and-Forth Exchanges During Public Comment

 The purpose of the public comment period is for members of the public to inform the governing body of their views.
-This is an important function and it is critical for the elected officials to listen with care to the public, and to consider what they hear in their deliberations.
+This is an important function, and it is critical for the elected officials to listen with care to the public and to consider what they hear in their deliberations.
 It is also critical for the elected officials to convey to the public that they care!
-Don’t follow the example of a certain county in my home state of Washington, where the elected officials wander out to get coffee or check their cell phones while the public is speaking.
+Elected officials should not wander out of the meeting to get coffee or check their cellphones while the public is speaking.

 Why the Public Comment Period Is Not a Chance to Dialogue